Undocumented/DACA Student Resources

 Cornell University offers funding for enrolled students (undergraduate, graduate and professional degree students) to renew their DACA.

+This mental health and wellness guide created by Informed Immigrant, includes tips for dealing with immigration-related stress as well as legal and psychological resources.
 Counseling and Psychological Services, or CAPS (including the Let’s Talk Program), a part of Cornell Health, is a confidential place to talk with a trained health-care professional about any concern.
 This may include stress, loneliness, anxiety, depression, adjustment challenges, relationship difficulties, questions about identity, managing an existing mental health condition, or other issues.
 CAPS has counselors who are able to assist undocumented/DACAmented students.
 Please call CAPS at +1 (607) 255-5155 to speak with a staff member directly.

 Cornell since its founding has been committed to diversity and inclusion, and DREAMers (undocumented students, with and without DACA status) are an integral part of our community.
 Cornell Health will continue to vigilantly protect the privacy of student health records from any unauthorized disclosure in accordance with the Health Information Portability and Accountability Act (HIPAA) and university policy.